-The ME2 Lavalier Set from Sennheiser Pro Audio will let you start recording in seconds.
-Its wireless receiver plugs directly into your camera’s audio input and self-configures, and it has automatic audio and level management, to give you a grab-and-go recording readiness.
+The ME2 Lavalier Set from Sennheiser Pro Audio is a smart but mighty device that will let you start recording in seconds.
+Its wireless receiver plugs directly into your camera’s audio input and self-configures, and it has automatic audio and level management to give you a grab-and-go recording readiness.

 The phantom power functionality of the ME2 means you won’t have to worry about charging anything or carrying batteries around with you.
 And when your camera powers on and off, so does the lavalier, so there’s no risk of picking up unwanted audio when you’re not recording.

 However, the Dynamic Range is one of the best features of this lavalier set.
 The Dynamic Range guarantees level sound by matching itself to your camera’s sensitivity and adjusting the microphone’s audio level for you.

 The set also features Link Protection, which detects any potential sound interference during recording and switches to a different frequency, keeping the audio clear and sharp at all times.